 Also of interest is that Scituate has more people living here who work in computers and math than 95% of the places in the US.

-Because of many things, Scituate is a great place for families with children to consider.
-First of all, many other families with children live here, making Scituate a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
-The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
-With regard to real estate, Scituate has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
+Scituate is a good choice for families with children because of several factors.
+Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
+The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
+Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Scituate’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.

 One of the nice things about Scituate is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.

 The people who call Scituate home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Scituate residents report their race to be White, followed by Asian.
-Important ancestries of people in Scituate include Irish, English, Italian, German, and Cape Verdean.
+Important ancestries of people in Scituate include Irish, English, Italian, German, and Polish.

 The most common language spoken in Scituate is English.
 Other important languages spoken here include Portuguese and French.